Villas in Crete

 Did you know?...

 Crete is particularly famous for its lovely religious retreats.
-Around Rethymnon, there are several, including Agia (Saint) Irini, a newly built monastery for women.
+Around Rethymno, there are several, including Agia (Saint) Irini, a newly built monastery for women.
 The women who live there all seem to be fairly young; kept busy cultivating immaculate grounds flowing with flowers and trees.
 It is customary to visit during set hours, for instance, early in the morning and usually after 5pm till closing.
 Be sure to check the visiting hours to avoid disturbing the solitary time that these devout nuns dedicate to meditation and prayer.

 Gavalohori